fiso64/slsk-batchdl/README.md

 # sldl

 An automatic downloader for Soulseek built with Soulseek.NET.
 Accepts CSV files as well as Spotify and YouTube urls.
-Supports playlist and album downloads; selects the best files according to user-configured file conditions and some heuristics.
+Supports playlist and album downloads; selects the best files according to user-configured file conditions and heuristics.

 See the usage [examples](#examples-1).